ptomulik/testmd/README.md

 version of ports INDEX file.
 Second, it works with both kinds of package databases - with the old *pkg* database and the new [*pkgng*](http://www.freebsd.org/doc/handbook/pkgng-intro.html) database, providing seamless interface to any of them.
-Third, it provides package naemes and their "out-of-date" statuses in a single call, so we don't need to separatelly check out-of-date status for installed packages.
+Third, it provides package names and their "out-of-date" statuses in a single call, so we don't need to separatelly check out-of-date status for installed packages.
 While this version of *portsx* is not yet ready to work with *pkgng*, using *portversion* is a big